Bisclavret: Synopsis

 The knight who had married Bisclavret's wife is invited to the castle for a celebration along with all the other barons.
 As soon as he sees him, Bisclavret attacks the man.
 The king calls to Bisclavret and threatens him with his staff.
 Because he never acted so violently before, everybody in the court thinks the knight must somehow have wronged the wolf.
 Soon after, the king visits the area where the baron used to live and brings the werewolf along with him.
 Bisclavret's wife learns of the king's arrival and takes many gifts for him.
 When he sees his former wife, nobody can restrain Bisclavret.
 He attacks her, tearing off her nose.

 A wise man points out that the wolf had never acted so before and that this woman was the wife of the knight whom Bisclavret had recently attacked.
 The wise man also tells the king that this woman is the former wife of the missing baron.
 The king has the wife questioned under torture.
 She confesses all and yields up the stolen clothing.
 The king's men put the clothing before the wolf, but he ignores it.
 The wise man advises them to take the wolf and the clothing into a bedchamber and let Bisclavret change in privacy.
 Bisclavret does so, and when he again sees him, the king runs to his beloved baron and embraces him, giving him many kisses.
-The king restores Bisclavret's lands to him and exiles the baroness and her knight.
+The king restores Bisclavret's lands to him and exiles the woman and her knight.
 Many of the wife's female progeny were afterwards born without noses and all of her children were "quite recognizable in face and appearance."